rod-higgins/search_api_postgresql/README.md

 # Search API PostgreSQL

-This module provides a PostgreSQL backend for the Search API module, leveraging PostgreSQL's native full-text search capabilities including tsvector and tsquery for optimal performance, with enhanced AI text embeddings support for semantic search.
+This module provides a PostgreSQL backend for the Search API module, leveraging PostgreSQL's native full-text search capabilities including tsvector and tsquery for optimal performance, with enhanced AI text embeddings support for semantic search and **secure credential storage**.

 ## Features